 Vaccination for anthrax can prevent the disease if given prior to contact with the bacillus.
 However, it can also be used postexposure to help minimize the patient's reaction to the organism.
-AVA is the only licensed human anthrax vaccine in the United States [16; 28].
-The approved pre-exposure prophylaxis schedule consists of five 0.5-mL injections administered intramuscularly (IM) in the deltoid region, at 0 and 4 weeks and 6, 12, and 18 months [16].
+AVA is the only licensed human anthrax vaccine in the United States [17; 30].
+As of 2023, two different formulation of AVA (BioThrax and Cyfendus) are approved by the FDA.
+The approved pre-exposure prophylaxis schedule of BioThrax consists of five 0.5-mL injections administered intramuscularly (IM) in the deltoid region, at 0 and 4 weeks and 6, 12, and 18 months [17].
 Individuals with contraindications to IM injections may receive the vaccine subcutaneously.
 (Routine subcutaneous pre-exposure vaccination with AVA is no longer recommended due to high incidence of adverse effects, approximately 6% for local inflammation and 2% to 3% for systemic symptoms.)
-The vaccine is approved only for healthy, nonpregnant adults, but may be considered during pregnancy when the benefits outweigh the risks [16; 19].
+The vaccine is approved only for healthy, nonpregnant adults, but may be considered during pregnancy when the benefits outweigh the risks [17; 21].
 As noted, a 60-day course of antibiotics is recommended for everyone potentially exposed to B. anthracis spores.
 Anthrax vaccine is also recommended for post-exposure prophylaxis in order to extend the duration of protection for a longer period of time.

 AVA supplies may be insufficient to immunize an entire population potentially exposed following a wide-area aerosol attack, as in a major city.
-To address this possibility, the CDC has published guidelines for a risk-based approach to handling prioritization of AVA following an intentional release of B. anthracis spores [110].
+To address this possibility, the CDC has published guidelines for a risk-based approach to handling prioritization of AVA following an intentional release of B. anthracis spores [31].
 The risk for inhalation anthrax following exposure to B. anthracis spores is best estimated by the degree of exposure, not by health status or age.
 In the aftermath of an aerosol attack, respiratory or inhalational exposure to B. anthracis spores may be immediate (primary aerosol) or delayed (secondary aerosols).
 Primary aerosols are particles dispersed into the air following the initial release, while secondary aerosols arise from later environmental disturbance and re-suspension of settled particles.
 The degree of exposure (hence the risk of inhalation anthrax) may be less from secondary than primary aerosols because re-aerosolization produces larger-diameter particles and lower airborne concentrations.
 The CDC recommendations specify that the degree of exposure to B. anthracis spores should determine prioritization of AVA vaccine usage.
 Highest priority should be given to any individual who was potentially exposed to primary aerosolization and therefore is at highest risk for inhalational anthrax.
 Secondary priority should be given to those with greatest risk from re-aerosolization (i.e., in the days and weeks after an event).

 Exposure risks for children and adults are judged to be indistinguishable based on present knowledge.
-The CDC guidance includes detailed vaccine priority risk tiers based on primary exposure, risk to responders and essential workers, occupational risk groups, and progressive distance from the central affected area [110].
+The CDC guidance includes detailed vaccine priority risk tiers based on primary exposure, risk to responders and essential workers, occupational risk groups, and progressive distance from the central affected area [31].

-The approved postexposure vaccination schedule consists of three injections of 0.5 mL of the vaccine administered subcutaneously [16].
+Both BioThrax and Cyfendus are approved for postexposure vaccination.
+Cyfendus is given as two doses provided over 14 days, while the schedule of BioThrax consists of three injections of 0.5 mL of the vaccine administered subcutaneously [17].
 After the first injection, the follow-up doses are given two and four weeks later.
-Despite the associated adverse reactions, subcutaneous AVA vaccination results in rapid anti-PA antibody production at much higher levels than the IM route [16].
+Despite the associated adverse reactions, subcutaneous AVA vaccination results in rapid anti-PA antibody production at much higher levels than the IM route [17].